GeoMash/strappy/guides/HelloWorld/README.md

 {@img manuallyScaffolded.png Alt text}
 <br>

-Going back to your index.html, you will of course also need to import all those still empty classes you have just created.
+Going back to your index.html, you will need to import all those, still empty, .js-files you have just created.

 So beneath your library imports add the following:

 <b>Index - Index.html</b><br>